 In 1932, UW economics professors John R. Commons and Harold Groves helped Wisconsin create the United States' first unemployment compensation program.

-On July 13, 1936, the highest temperature ever recorded in Wisconsin reached 114 °F (46 °C) in the Wisconsin Dells.
+On July 13, 1936, the highest temperature ever recorded in Wisconsin was in the Wisconsin Dells, reaching 114 °F (46 °C).

-Since 1940, Wisconsin's license plates have read "America's Dairyland," reflecting the state's prominence in dairy farming.
+Since 1940, Wisconsin's license plates have read "America's Dairyland", reflecting the state's prominence in dairy farming.

 Since 1945, Wisconsin has maintained a close balance between Republicans and Democrats.